ilkinium/cryptocurrency/README.md

 ## Work flow

 Command *exchange-api:get-rates* runs every minute by cron.
-It fetches rates from blockchain, aggregate it by hour and store to database.
+It fetches rates from blockchain and stores to database.
 Go to http://localhost:8000/api